ACRONYM-Group/Legislation/Constitution/Running_Constitution.md

 If during the course of the presidential election, there is a tie that results in there not being a clear top candidate, then a second vote shall be conducted among the top two candidates.
 In the event that there is a three way tie during the presidential election, the candidate who totalled the least number of votes during the Council election shall be disqualified.

 #### Article 2 Section 2 Subsection 4; Ambiguity, Edge Cases and Brevity of Rules
-If during any council or presidential voting process, there is disagreement as how the rules set forth in this document should be interpreted, or as to who the winning candidate is, the current sitting Council of Nomes shall come to a majority agreement on what course of action should be taken to decide the vote.
-This course of action should be formalized, and presented to the Nymphery were a formal vote shall be conducted to accept or deny.
+If during any council or presidential voting process, there is disagreement as to how the rules set forth in this document should be interpreted, or as to who the winning candidate is, the current sitting Council of Nomes shall come to a majority agreement on what course of action should be taken to decide the vote.
+This course of action should be formalized, and presented to the Nymphery where a formal vote shall be conducted to accept or deny.

 This document could not possibly account for or predict all A.C.R.O.N.Y.M. issues that may arise.
 As such it cannot reasonably govern those issues.
 Instead it is suggested that the voting body of A.C.R.O.N.Y.M. work together with empathy and understanding, that disagreements be settled in a civil manner, and above all else that the core values of Nerdiness and diversity of experience be upheld in whatever decision is made.